• Skip to primary navigation

 Five days later, the baby died from the resulting complications.
 The mother also argued that she had pushed for a Cesarean section but that the doctor convinced her she didn’t need the procedure.[2]

 If you believe that your child’s skull fracture resulted from poor medical judgment or an error, contact an experienced birth injury lawyer today.
+They can help you file a lawsuit and give you the best chance of getting a settlement.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area